 Chapters should follow the directions in the New Chapter Instructions provided by the ARC.
 This clearly lays out the necessary steps chapters must take to complete their qualification as a bona fide chapter of AMBUCS’ group exemption.
 These steps include:

 - Adoption of Standard Chapter Bylaws

 The ARC will file articles of incorporation for your chapter in the state where chapter is located.

 Form 990.
 Normal rules apply for filing the Form 990, which is the tax return for nonprofit organizations.
 All chapters must file a Form 990 or 990 EZ if their gross receipts are over $50,000 in a year.
 All chapters may instead file a 990-N e-postcard if their gross receipts are under $50,000.
 Gross receipts include all contributions, dues, and gross revenues from fundraisers.
 These forms are due to the IRS within four and a half months of the end of your fiscal year – either October 15 or May 15. (see Governance.)

 Chapters should be careful to comply with all rules and regulations concerning charitable contributions.
 Obtain the latest information from the IRS.gov website.

 National Fees, Dues & Invoices

 - New member fee.
 The new member fee is $10.
-New member fees will be invoiced at the time of the new members join date.
-The invoice is emailed or mailed to the chapter treasurer and a copy is also sent to the chapter secretary.
+New member fees will be invoiced near the end of the chapter set up process.
+The invoice is emailed to the chapter Treasurer and a copy is also sent to the chapter Secretary.